Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 Existing traceroute techniques require state to match ICMP replies to probes.
 In contrast, \yrp does not require state.
 We overload various fields in the probe packets with specific values such that we can reconstruct the corresponding probe's destination, transmission time, and originating TTL from within the quote of the ICMP TTL exceeded messages.

 Figure~\ref{fig:fields} depicts the TCP/IP header fields we utilize.
-We encode the TTL with which the packet was sent in the IPID and the elapsed time in the TCP sequence number.
-We use elapsed time rather than \eg Unix time in order to maintain millisecond resolution with only a 32-bit field. \yrp can also encode microsecond resolution, so long as the expected duration of a probing run is less than $2^{32}/1\e{6} \simeq$4300 seconds.
+We encode the TTL with which the packet was sent in the IPID and the elapsed time in the TCP sequence number\footnote{\cite{rfc6864} proposes that IPID only be used for fragmentation.
+Should this become standardized, \yrp can utilize other fields, e.g., encoding TTL via packet lengths.}.
+We use elapsed time rather than \eg Unix time in order to maintain millisecond resolution with only a 32-bit field. \yrp can also encode microsecond resolution, so long as the expected duration of a probing run is less than $2^{32}/1\e{6} \approx$4300 seconds.
 The destination TCP port is fixed to port 80 to facilitate firewall traversal, while we populate the source TCP port with the checksum of the target IP address.
 In this fashion, we can detect instances where the destination IP address is modified enroute, a phenomenon Malone and Luckie observe in 2\% of their results~\cite{malone07}.

 In order to properly accommodate load-balanced paths, which are common in the Internet, we ensure that, for a given destination, certain fields remain fixed for all TTL probe values.
 For instance, although the TCP source port changes, it is a function of the destination IP address and therefore will contain the same value for all probes sent toward the destination.
 This design allows us to maintain the benefits of Paris traceroute~\cite{augustin2006avoiding}.